jimmyhedstr0m/react-typescript-email/README.md

 #### 2. Create secrets.json

-Create a `secrets.json` file in your project root in same format as `secrets.example.json` with your credentials to Mailgiun.
+Create a `secrets.json` file in your project root in same format as `secrets.example.json` with your credentials to Mailgun.
 If the file is missing, the project won't compile.

 #### 3. Run the app